 What is the Income Statement?

-Every public company is mandated to file periodic documents that include a balance sheet, cash flow statement, and an income statement.
+Every public company is mandated to file periodic financial statements.
+These are part of every company's quarterly and annual reports.
+These financial statements also appear in documents such as a stock offering or the filings that accompany a merger or acquisition.
+The all-important financial statements are a balance sheet, cash flow statement, and an income statement (also known as a profit and loss statement.)
 Each provides a specific sort of view on the company's performance over the period covered in the filing, whether that is the previous fiscal quarter or year.

 The income statement covers several aspects of the company's operations including: